-Key audit matters are those matters that, in our professional Judgment, were of most significance in our audit of the consolidated and separate financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated and separate financial statements as a whole, and in forming our opinion thereon; we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated and separate financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated and separate financial statements as a whole, and in forming our opinion thereon, we do not provide a separate opinion on these matters.
 For each matter below, our description of how our audit addressed the matter is provided in that context.

-We have fulfilled the responsibilities described In the Auditors' Responsibilities for the Audit of the consolidated and separate financial statements section of our report, Including in relation to th0sc matters.
-Accordingly, our adult included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated and separate financial statements.
+We have fulfilled the responsibilities described in the Auditors' Responsibilities for the Audit of the consolidated and separate financial statements section of our report, including in relation to these matters.
+Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the consolidated and separate financial statements.
 The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying consolidated and separate financial statements.

-To the Members of Nigerian Aviation Handling Company Plc Report on the Audit of the Consolidated and Separate Financial Statements - continued
+Report on the Audit of the Consolidated and Separate Financial statements - Continued